deftio/jsonvice/README.md

 # About jsonvice

-jsonvice is small command line tool (cli) for minifying JSON but with optimal precision truncation/rounding.
-In many applications floating point values in JSON can be very long (15 digits) but this level of accuracy isn't needed and takes up much space.
+jsonvice is command line tool for minifying JSON with optimal precision truncation/rounding.
+In many applications floating point values in JSON can be very long (15 digits or more) but this level of accuracy isn't needed and takes up much space.

-jsonvice allows the truncation of all the embedded floating point numbers to a specified number of digits.
+jsonvice allows the truncation of all the embedded floating point numbers (wherever they appear) to a specified number of digits.

-It also removes unencessary white space to help minify JSON files.
-However there are many tools that can minify JSON.
+It also removes unnecessary white space to minify JSON files.

-input.json
+sample_input.json
 ```json
 {
     "x" :   12.32,